CharlieGreenman/reduxObjectDemo/README.md

-#Redux and immutable arrays - Demo
+#Redux and immutable objects - Demo